Amid mass departures, book critics board seeks to diversify

 “The NBCC Board is committed to reimagining the entire organization and restructuring in a way that modernizes the NBCC and demonstrates a clear commitment to racial and social justice,” the announcement reads.
 “We will not move forward as an organization unless we have met the ideals we aspire to.”

-The board has named an interim president, Jane Ciabattari, and announced that several of the awards it presents annually will be postponed or canceled until the NBCC makes “satisfactory progress” in diversity.
+The board has named an acting president, Jane Ciabattari, and announced that several of the awards it presents annually will be postponed or canceled until the NBCC makes “satisfactory progress” in diversity.

 The email revealed strong divisions within the board, amplified by the reasons so many departed.
 Wabuke was the first to announce she was leaving, saying that changing the NBCC from within had proved impossible.
 Others, including Hertzel, expressed unhappiness that Wabuke had released private correspondence.